 - The development team’s location

 Another significant aspect influencing your product creation is the position of the web development team.
-The expense of developing a fuel delivery app usually ranges from $25 to $250 per hour.
+The cost of developing a fuel delivery app usually ranges from $25 to $250 per hour.
 Companies in the United States and Canada will bill you between $155 and $250 per hour.

 If you recruit Australian developers to create your app, you should expect to pay between $50 and $150 per hour.
 If you choose to go for an affordable price, you can hire dedicated developers from India for $30 to $50 per hour.